Misbegotten

 Misbegotten is a 1997 film directed by Mark L. Lester.
+It was one of Lester's favourite films in part because he admired the writing of Larry Cohen.

 Plot summary

 A killer who is obsessed with fathering a child, but has troubles with relationships with women, becomes a father via artificial insemination.
-He then tracks the woman down and terrorizes her and her husband.
+He then tracks the mother down and terrorizes her and her husband.